MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/formatting-output.md

 ---
-title: Querying for Azure resources and formatting results | Microsoft Docs
+title: Formatting query results | Microsoft Docs
 description: How to query for resources in Azure and format the results.
 services: azure
 author: sdwheeler